Mattlister/envirosea/README.md

 GitHub Full Template Used as part of the process including software extensions for GitPod [Gitpod-Full-Template](https://github.com/Code-Institute-Org/gitpod-full-template)

+* The site is hosted via the [Heroku](https://www.heroku.com/) cloud platform.
+Static files and uplaoded images into an online media location to create URL's was done using the
+AWS S3 Basket within the [Amazon_Web_Services_AWS](https://aws.amazon.com/)

 ### Deployment to Github

 ### When deploying Envirosea from the [GitHub repository], I used the following process: